sudorandom/kmcd.dev/content/posts/2024/http1.1-from-scratch/index.md

 ## Introduction

-In our previous posts, we explored the early days of the web with HTTP/0.9 and HTTP/1.0.
+In our previous posts, we explored the early days of the web with [HTTP/0.9](/posts/http0.9-from-scratch) and [HTTP/1.0](/posts/http1.0-from-scratch).
 We saw how HTTP/0.9 laid the groundwork for basic web communication, and how HTTP/1.0 introduced headers and status codes, paving the way for a more structured web experience.
 Now, it's time to delve into HTTP/1.1, the version that truly shaped the modern web.

 Despite the advent of HTTP/2 and HTTP/3, HTTP/1.1 remains a cornerstone of the internet.
 It's far from obsolete and continues to power a significant portion of web traffic.
-In fact, its robustness and widespread adoption suggest it may even outlive its successors.
+This is wild speculation from me but I think its robustness and widespread adoption as the assumed default means it may even outlive HTTP/2.

 The rapid release of HTTP/1.1, just months after HTTP/1.0, might lead some to believe that HTTP/1.0 was a failure.
 However, this rapid evolution is a testament to the success of HTTP/1.0 and the explosive growth of the web.
 HTTP/1.0 laid a solid foundation, and HTTP/1.1 built upon it to address the challenges of a rapidly expanding internet.

+Following the previous format, I'm going to talk about the new features a bit before implementing them in Go.

 ## Key Improvements over HTTP/1.0
 HTTP/1.1 introduced several critical enhancements that significantly improved the performance, efficiency, and flexibility of web communication:

 ### Persistent Connections